ma-cook/ITIL_V5-Implementation-solutions/README.md

 ## About This Series

 This repository contains a series of research papers and implementation guides exploring how **ITIL Version 5** (released February–May 2026) can be applied practically to IT service desk operations.
 The series focuses on on-site and remote environments - desktop office hardware, Microsoft 365 cloud services, Microsoft Intune device management, and point-of-sale hardware.
-It provides working code patterns, policy templates, and integration guides throughout.
+It provides working code patterns, policy templates, and integration guides.

 The series is structured as a foundation training document, a primary research paper, and supplementary implementation chapters.
-Each chapter builds on the last; reading the foundation training document (Paper 1) first is strongly recommended before proceeding to the applied papers.
+Each chapter builds on the last;

 ---